autrainer/autrainer/_sources/modules/augmentations.rst.txt

    .. dropdown:: Default Configurations

+      No default configurations are provided for `audiomentations` augmentations.
+      To discover the available `audiomentations` augmentations,
+      refer to the `audiomentations documentation <https://iver56.github.io/audiomentations/>`_.

+.. autoclass:: autrainer.augmentations.TorchAudiomentationsAugmentation

+   .. dropdown:: Default Configurations

       No default configurations are provided for `torch-audiomentations` augmentations.
       To discover the available `torch-audiomentations` augmentations,
       refer to the `torch-audiomentations documentation <https://github.com/asteroid-team/torch-audiomentations>`_.